MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P04-Creating-the-User-model/content.md

 ## Inspecting our User objects from the database

-We can query for objects in the rails console.
+We can query for objects in the _rails console_.

 Lets fetch all users in our database.